 The creator of the Church Stage Design Ideas blog and the writer for the related site, Jonathanmalm.com, is a talented young man named Jonathan Malm.
 The blog’s direction changes daily and content is driven from the churches who send in photos, brief descriptions of their project, materials used, and construction techniques.

 Church Or The Theatre, or Both?

 Most often, the designs submitted come from contemporary churches and used in non-traditional services, but occasionally you will see a submission by a traditional church.
-I have an interest in live theatre, not only watching it, but the processes involved with bringing a production to the stage.
+I have an interest in live theater, not only watching it, but the processes involved in bringing a production to the stage.
 Because of that, this site really peaked and held my interest for a number of reasons: